Web 2050:

 And as you'll see, it is this idea that can help solve the problems of inequality and identity that plague us today.

-The social expectation for running a personal server already exists today.
+The social expectation for running a personal server already exists.
 In fact, chances are that you are running a number of servers in your household right now - in your wi-fi router, streaming box, game console, and smart TV.
 But all of these servers were designed for the consumption of content.

 What we call a Web server now - some combination of hardware and software, regardless of form or location - must drastically evolve to fit modern needs, to the same degree that the "dumb phone" evolved into the "smart phone" of today.
+It must - like the radio, computer, and Web browser before it - be domesticated.

 Residential technology is the technology of society.
 It creates assumptions in ourselves about everyday living.
 For over 100 years since the radio, people have assumed that they are nothing more than an audience in their own homes.
 But what if we lived in a society that assumed first that we had imaginations, that we were creators, inventors, writers, artists, entrepreneurs, or actually social people instead?